slateci/slateci.github.io/_docs/cluster/install-kubernetes-with-kubespray.md

     ```
     {:data-add-copy-button='true'}

+    The IP addresses listed here must be the unassigned public IPs mentioned in the prerequisites.

-4. Configure Kubernetes by changing these lines in `inventory/<CLUSTER_NAME>/group_vars/k8s-cluster/k8s-cluster.yml` from
+2. Configure strict ARP by changing these lines in `inventory/<CLUSTER_NAME>/group_vars/k8s-cluster/k8s-cluster.yml` from

     ```yaml
    kube_proxy_strict_arp: false